 Located 2,400 miles west of the USA, cast adrift in the Pacific, Hawaii is a popular bucket list destination.
 Home to palm-fringed beaches, thundering waterfalls, smoking volcanoes, spectacular sunsets, and lush rainforest, these islands are the stuff tropical dreams are made from.
 While Hawaii has hundreds of islands, visitors usually hop between the four main ones: Maui, Kauai, Oahu, and Hawaii (also known as the ‘Big Island’).

 You can get ferries or flights between islands, and each island is incredibly different.
 The Big Island has an unusually diverse climate, boasting barren deserts, tropical forests, and snow-capped volcanoes.
-Romantic Maui has arguably the best beaches, as well as Haleakala National Park, which is packed with beautiful pools and waterfalls.
+Romantic Maui arguably has the best beaches, as well as Haleakala National Park, which is packed with beautiful pools and waterfalls.
 Kauai – the Garden Island – is the most lush, while Oahu is home to the capital, Honolulu, and the famous Waikiki beach.

 10. Canary Islands, Spain